QuocBaoNNguyen/cse15l-lab-reports/cse15l-lab-report-ONE.md

 **Working Directory:** `home`
 <br/>
 <br/>
 **Explanation:** Now that we have provided the `ls` command with a directory, it can now take that given directory and return us all the files and folders in it.
 In this case, it gave us all the files/folders in the `lecture1` directory.
+This is how the ls command was intended to be utilized.
 <br/>
 <br/>
 This is NOT an error